 In reality, however, there are many places that officially don't exist.
 De jure, they may be part of another country, but de facto, they operate as an independent entity.
 Or they live in the minds of a group of people, in an attempt to claim their autonomy.
 Furthermore, there are borders that at first seem to be represented by clearly defined lines, but in reality, are highly contested and blurred.

-If you look closely to the map of the world, you’ll find a number of unrecognized states, many micronations and curious border zones.
+If you look closely at the map of the world, you’ll find a number of unrecognized states, many micronations and curious border zones.
 These places exist in a kind of limbo, in the shadows of international relations.
 Often, the history of these territories is complex, and geopolitics play a large role in the determination of their future.
 Sometimes the conflicts about these areas get to the news headlines, but mostly they don’t.

 De Facto explores this realm of unrecognized states, micronations and curious border zones.
 Journalist Jorie Horsthuis and graphic designer Floor Koomen expose how these places put themselves on the map, how geopolitics penetrates daily life, and how personal stories and peculiar details shed light on global developments.